Our commitment: Advocate for effective water policies and stewardship

 We aim to promote water policy and management that helps towards sustainable use by industry and others, both globally and locally.

 By 2016 – Continue to build the 2030 Water Resources Group Public Private Partnership by adding two more countries per year and further develop and publicise the Global Catalogue on Good Practices.

-By 2014 – Contribute to the publication of CEO Water Mandate Public Disclosure Guidelines and Guide on good practices for business on the Human Right to Water and Sanitation and pilot test the Guide in our water due diligence in selected markets.
+By 2016 – Support the launch of the CEO Water Mandate Guide on Good Practices for Business on the Human Right to Water and Sanitation and pilot test the Guide in our water due diligence in selected markets.

-By 2014 – Contribute to the completion of the ISO 14046: Water Footprint – Principles, Requirements and Guidelines.
+Our 2014 objective to contribute to the ISO 14046: Water Footprint – Principles, Requirements and Guidelines was achieved.

 Our 2014 objective to use the principles of the AWS Standard as a self-assessment guide at selected high-priority locations was achieved.